OVOSHatchery/ovos-skill-node-red/Readme.md

 # extra

+if converse method is activated node red will work as a priority skill, all utterances will go to node red until converse mode is explicitly disabled, it does not time out

+without being explicitly activated converse method is fully ignored

+converse method returns False in case of timeout or intent_failure

+fallback is ignored if converse is active, they are mutually exclusive, this can be handled from inside node red if needed

 other skills can use the new bus messages to send data to node red, the node red entry point can be targeted if desired by specifying the peer in the